 They say that it’s hard to do more than one thing in Hollywood.
-If you’re known for being at least competent in one field, it’s usually difficult to convince people to give you a chance in others.
+If you’re known for being at least competent in a specific field, it’s usually difficult to convince people to give you a chance in others.
 There’s just too much money and too little time involved.
-There are always exceptions to this, however, and during the mid-1980s to the late/mid-1990s, it seemed like a concentrated group of special effects artists were merging into that fabled second thing in Hollywood: In this case, it was directing.
+There are always exceptions to this, however, and during the mid-1980s to the late/mid-1990s, it seemed like a concentrated group of special effects artists were merging into that fabled second “thing” in Hollywood: In this case, it was directing.

 The 1980s were a heady time for makeup and SFX artists.
-Magazines like Fangoria, Gorezone, Starlog and smaller cult and fan magazines were highlighting the behind the scenes artists specifically, and hungry fans were eager for information—in large part so they could recreate the magic on their own.
+Magazines like Cinefex, Fangoria, Gorezone, Starlog and smaller cult and fan magazines were highlighting the behind the scenes artists specifically, and hungry fans were eager for information—in large part so they could recreate the magic on their own.
 While only movie buffs and dedicated Famous Monsters of Filmland readers were usually familiar with Jack Pierce, roaring out of the ‘70s came Tom Savini: Handsome and brash, he was as talented with a brush as he was handy with a whip.
-As he picked up more onscreen acting roles and did more interviews, he only added more cachet on to the goodwill he engendered in 1983 when he released his book “Grande Illusions,” which treated makeup effects like magic tricks that were just waiting to be learned.
+As he picked up multiple acting roles and did countless interviews, he only added more cachet on to the goodwill he engendered in 1983 when he released his book “Grande Illusions,” which treated makeup effects like magic tricks that were only waiting to be learned.
 We also had colorful characters like Screaming Mad George, a Japanese punk musician who used effects in his music videos that would echo in creations appearing in the Brian Yuzna films he worked on.

 Not every makeup artist had a sexy or punk rock image, but even the nice kids from small towns who wore jeans to work were becoming stars in their own right.
 As much as Hollywood loves glamour, it loves money more.
 These artists’ ability to get a lot of quality work done on time and within a budget didn’t go unnoticed: Why not give the chance to direct to someone who already knows how to work on a set and relate to actors?

 John Carl Buechler showed interest in directing from early in his career running the effects department for Roger Corman at New World Pictures, but he wasn’t having much luck convincing producers to give him a shot at directing his own project.
-HARD ROCK ZOMBIES came about in 1985 and gave him the opportunity to work as a second unit director as well as the head up the effects.
+That is until HARD ROCK ZOMBIES came about in 1985 and gave him the opportunity to work as a second unit director as well as the head up the effects.
 Buechler continued trying to find more directing work, but nothing came to fruition until Empire/Full Moon’s maverick honcho Charlie Band tapped him to direct a segment of what became THE DUNGEONMASTER.
 Thanks to Buechler’s proficient work on that and his effects work on GHOULIES, Band agreed to let him direct TROLL as well as handle the effects in 1986.
 A weird and imaginative effort, TROLL had a wider release than most Band pictures, appearing on over 900 theater screens, and it turned a tidy profit.

 Buechler followed it up with the slight but fun (and with an inborn prestige of having Jeffrey Combs) effects-heavy CELLAR DWELLER the following year, also for Empire.
 Cementing his place in mainstream horror popularity, however, came about when he directed FRIDAY THE 13th PART VII: THE NEW BLOOD in 1988.
 It was obviously a hit at the box office and on home video, and many Jason fans cite it as a favorite.
 Even with NEW BLOOD’s success, Buechler kept his efforts in the low budget realm with sequels like GHOULIES 3, WATCHERS REBORN and scattered horror films in the 90s–even trying his hand at a children’s film in A LIGHT IN THE FOREST.
 A SyFy movie here and a few more recent directing projects there are heavily eclipsed by his continued success in effects.